 Presentation Time: 45 minutes

 Set-Up Time: 45 minutes.
-Pleasure ensure performance space is clear and empty of classes
+Please ensure performance space is clear and empty of classes

 during set-up time.

 Take-Down Time: 30 minutes

 Presentation Area: Brightly lit performance space; minimum area of 15 ft. x 20 ft.
 Performance space can be stage or floor-level; floor level is preferred.
 If performance space is floor level, please seat students on the floor and not in chairs.
 If the performance area is a stage, please make sure there are stairs for easy volunteer access to the performance area.

 Assembly Requirements: One small table like a student desk or folding card table, and a wheeled media cart (similar to what is used for audio visual equipment or supplies in the lunchroom).
 Nearby electrical outlet or extension cord.
 Depending on your location, you may be asked to provide a PA system with RCA-jack input.

 Looking for a little less trouble at your elementary school?

 Maybe your school doesn’t have a big problem with bullying, but you’d like a little more help getting kids to get along.
 Then it’s time to call Les Trouble Problem Investigator!
 Les Trouble PI and his sidekick Spike will show your students the skills they need to handle little problems on the playground or in the classroom in four simple steps.